sergey-nechaev/devdocs/security/two-factor-authentication.md

 Two-Factor Authentication gives you the ability to:

 -  Enable authenticator support for the Admin.
 -  Manage and configure authenticator settings globally or per user account.
 -  Reset authenticators and manage trusted devices for users.

 At this time, Two-Factor Authentication can be installed only from the command line.

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 **Magento Community Contribution** - Magento thanks [Riccardo Tempesta](https://twitter.com/rictempesta) of [MageSpecialist](https://partners.magento.com/portal/details/partner/id/129) for contributing these features as part of the Magento Community Engineering program.

 ## Install 2FA